 Habitat for Humanity International

 Under the leadership of CEO Jonathan T.M.
-Reckford, Habitat for Humanity International has greatly expanded its impact, serving 125,000 individuals annually when he arrived in 2005 and 3.5 million per year in 2017.
+Reckford, Habitat for Humanity International has greatly expanded its impact, serving 125,000 individuals annually when he arrived in 2005 and more than 7 million in 2019.
 Before coming to Habitat, Reckford was executive pastor at Christ Presbyterian Church near Minneapolis.
 He spent much of his earlier career in executive and managerial positions at for-profit companies including Goldman Sachs, Marriott, Walt Disney, and Best Buy.

 Education: University of North Carolina at Chapel Hill, Stanford Graduate School of Business (MBA)

 Notable achievements: Member of the board of the Federal Reserve Bank of Atlanta, the Council on Foreign Relations, and the World Economic Forum’s Urban Steering Committee; author of the book Creating a Habitat for Humanity: No Hands but Yours

 Why I chose this work: I believe that a safe, decent, affordable home is the foundation for a better life for a family.

 First job: Delivering the Chapel Hill newspaper beginning in fifth grade

 James H. Reese